Nikon P1000 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the P1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the P1000 and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the P1000 followed on from the Nikon P900.
+The P1000 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon P1000 or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.